be_ixf;ym_202412 d_08; ct_100

 Credit Investing: A Primer on Debt Investments

-All investors are familiar with the concept of a balanced portfolio – containing a blend of equity and debt investments.
-What many investors do not realize however, is that there are more options available for the debt portion than simply U.S. Treasuries and Corporate Bonds.
-Welcome to the credit marketplace.
+Most investors are familiar with the concept of a balanced portfolio – containing a blend of equity and debt investments.
+What many investors may not realize however, is that there are many options available for the debt portion.

-In the quest to grow their wealth, investors have a multitude of options they can utilize to help them work towards their goals.
-There is no single “best” investment choice for all investors, a well-constructed portfolio will be diversified across at least a few different types of assets and structures.
-While many investors are drawn to stocks because of their potential for unlimited upside, investors seeking a means of growing their wealth while avoiding the uncertainty of equities look instead to investing in credit markets to expand their opportunities of achieving their portfolio goals.
+In the quest to grow their wealth, investors have a multitude of choices they can explore to help them work towards their goals.
+There is no single “best” investment choice for all investors, a well-constructed portfolio should be diversified across at least a few different types of assets and structures.
+While many investors are drawn to stocks because of their potential for unlimited upside, investors seeking a means of growing their wealth while avoiding the uncertainty of equities may look instead to investing in credit markets to expand their opportunity to achieve their portfolio goals.

 Although there exists a tremendous variety within both credit asset types and structures, all credit securities, regardless of complexity, can be boiled down to either bonds or bank loans.